spareproject/furry-dubstep/README.md

 basically i get bored alot...
-bobs a bit of a dick everybody hates bob bob picks the lock on your house boots your computer copies over .mozzila .config/chromium to his laptop sets up a mitm to get your password the next time you login then leaves bob can now login as you regardless of two factor auth + unlock all your google security settings and remove the entries from places you arent suppose to be in pretty much persistent access that you cant track or atleast the time frame is incredibly small
+bobs a bit of a dick everybody hates bob bob picks the lock on your house boots your computer copies over .mozzila .config/chromium to his laptop sets up a keylogger to get your password the next time you login then leaves bob can now login as you regardless of two factor auth + unlock all your google security settings, going to look at account lock out + billing subscription (valid way to generate money for malicious apps? not the first time ive heard of apps that ring premium numbers to generate revenue) pretty much persistent access and if you dont google security checkup for a month logs will be removed

 server side cookie that gets decrypted against incoming ip client sends cookie... server checks its cookie against the incoming ip